adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | O better far to fly the grief
 |   That wounds, and never kills;
 | O better far to fly the town
-|   And seek the seven hills-”
+|   And seek the seven hills——”

 | “I will go pray the seven gods
 |   Who keep the seven hills